Aabishkar2/nepse-data/README.md

 ```

 The code that updates data on a daily basis resides on the `.github/.workflows` directory and runs on Github Action as a CRON job.
-The Github Action workflow runs 5 times every day (Sunday to Thursday) so that if the data collection is missed first time then it will work the second time and so on.
+The Github Action workflow runs 5 times every day (Sunday to Friday) so that if the data collection is missed first time then it will work the second time and so on.

 ## Contributing